RafaelBarbosatec/bonfire/README.md

   void joystickAction(int action) {}
 ```

-Actions can be fired when a jopystck action is received.
+Actions can be fired when a joystick action is received.
 Just like `Enemy`, here we have some pre-included actions:

 ```dart